Denilah/CoMA/README.md

 - `Quality assurance`: We are committed to providing an accurate and high-quality dataset for each coding task.
 For instance, the instruction dataset for code search, extracted from programming posts on Stackoverflow Q&A sites, is rigorously filtered and cleaned to ensure its usability in real Q&A applications.

 The repository contains the following:
-- The `MulCo` used for fine-tuning the model
+- The `CoMIT` used for fine-tuning the model
 - The code for fine-tuning the model
 - Model weight
 - The code for evaluation